Brainsware/sealas-site/CONTRIBUTING.md

+# CONTRIBUTING

+This document roughly describes how you can contribute to our project.

-# Contributing a quick-fixed
+## Contributing a quick-fixed

 We encourage everyone who finds a spelling or wording-issue to submit a patch.
 The easiest venue for that is probably Github's edit button!

-# Contributing a new blog post
+## Contributing a new blog post

 If you contributed a few Pull-Requests or Issues, you may want to write about the topic of these!
 Here's a quick guide for how to write a new blog post: